LEARN more about

 Socially responsible Tourism in Dominican Republic

-Socially responsible tourism is trending—making it difficult to understand what it means in the real world especially as it remains largely undefined and nebulous.
-The definition I use for socially responsible travel is tourism that aims to limit or mitigate potential negative impacts that visitation can have on local communities.
+Socially responsible tourism is trending which makes it difficult to understand what it means in the real world.
+For us, socially responsible travel is tourism that aims to limit or mitigate potential negative impacts that visitation can have on local communities.

-Una Vaina Bien was created out of my desire to share my history, culture, and language with people visiting Cabarete—to help shape visitors into the kind of tourists I wanted to see in my community.
-I aim to arm my students with the linguistic knowledge, along with the sociocultural and historical knowledge to engage with the Cabarete community in a supportive, sustainable way.
+Una Vaina Bien was created out of our desire to share our history, culture, and language with people visiting Cabarete.
+We aim to help shape visitors into the kind of tourists we want to see in our community by arming our students with the language skills, along with the sociocultural and historical knowledge to engage with the Dominican community in a supportive, sustainable way.
 This means supporting local business, respecting local spaces, engaging and listening to their environment.

-UVB’s commitment to the environment means minimizing paper waste and consuming as local as possible to limit environmental impact.
-As a result 100% of our materials are digital (no paper waste!)
+UVB’s commitment to the environment means minimizing paper waste.
+As a result 100% of our materials are digital.

-Supporting local business means funnelling funds into the hands that need it most and teaching visitors to do the same.
-Check out my local spotlights to learn more about local gems.
+We support local business by funnelling funds into the hands that need it most and teaching visitors to do the same.
+Check out our local spotlights to learn more about local gems.

 Teaching visitors to speak to locals in their native tongue instead of the other way around addresses some of the inequities travel can sometimes force on local communities.